Crown-Commercial-Service/digitalmarketplace-api/app/emails/templates/buyer_onboarding.md

 ### The Marketplace team

-##### The Digital Marketplace is an agile development in its Beta stage.
+##### The Digital Marketplace is an agile development.
 This means it will evolve over time in response to user needs.
 If you have any questions, feedback or would like to shape the Marketplace by taking part in user research, please [contact us](https://marketplace.service.gov.au/contact-us)